offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * 346.0 is faulty.
  * `mass(NQY) = 405` is covered by 405.2.

-**WHY**: A theoretical spectrum can be generated for scored against an experimental spectrum.
-Close matches indicate that the peptide for the theoretical spectrum either is or is closely related to the peptide for the experimental spectrum.
+**WHY**: A theoretical spectrum can be generated and compared against an experimental spectrum.
+Close matches indicate that the peptide for the theoretical spectrum either is or is similar to the peptide for the experimental spectrum.

 #### Bruteforce Algorithm